 Tip: Technology should solve a problem

 “Don’t confuse ‘cool tech’ with solving a problem,” Entrepreneur.com warns.
 Businesses should focus on solving a problem rather than becoming dazzled by the technical bells and whistles of the update.
-The process of planning a major deployment “should start with a huge non-tech question: What business problems does your company want to solve?”
+The process of planning a major technology deployment “should start with a huge non-tech question: What business problems does your company want to solve?”

 Tip: Create a tech roadmap that supports specific business goals

-“According to a recent survey from Cisco, many tech deployments suffer from unclear business goals: Even when the IT department delivered a successful technology implementation, those solutions often failed to address key business needs,” the article notes.
+“According to a recent survey from Cisco, many technology deployments suffer from unclear business goals: Even when the IT department delivered a successful technology implementation, those solutions often failed to address key business needs,” the article notes.

 Tip: Find an experienced tech partner